balena-io/docs/pages/learn/develop/runtime.md

 ### Writing to logs on the Dashboard

-Anything written from the app to `stdout` and `stderr` should appear on the device's dashboard logs.
+Anything written to `stdout` and `stderr` should appear on the device's dashboard logs.
 Have a look at some of our [example projects][projects-github] on GitHub to get an idea of how to do this.

 ## Network